peregrineshahin/ChessProgrammingWiki/content/Magic_Bitboards.md

 ### Sharing Attacks

 The development has not finished.
-[Lasse Hansen](Lasse_Hansen "Lasse Hansen") came up with another stunning idea [[20]](#cite_note-20) , to use a final [intersection](General_Setwise_Operations#Intersection "General Setwise Operations") by [attacks on an empty board](On_an_empty_Board "On an empty Board"), to share tables by two (rooks) or even four (bishops) squares.
+[Lasse Hansen](Lasse_Hansen "Lasse Hansen") came up with another stunning idea <a id="cite-note-20" href="#cite-ref-20">[20]</a> , to use a final [intersection](General_Setwise_Operations#Intersection "General Setwise Operations") by [attacks on an empty board](On_an_empty_Board "On an empty Board"), to share tables by two (rooks) or even four (bishops) squares.
 Bishop sharing is simple to understand, since there are light and dark colored bishops with disjoint attacks-sets, able to share the pre-calculated union of two square-attacks.

 The trick is to share even equal colored bishops and rooks where both attack-sets are not disjoint - but all members of the intersection are always set, since they are direct neighbors of both sliders.
 This is how rooks and bishops may share union-attack-sets by two resp. four squares: